At a Glance

 - Qualifications: BSc or HC in Mechanical/Production Engineering, ideally with aerospace experience.

-- Other info: Contact Ben Herd for more details or visit our website for other opportunities.
+- Other info: Contact Ben Herd for more details about this exciting opportunity!

 The predicted salary is between 36000 - 60000 £ per year.